Spetses is a beautiful island relatively close to Athens with great history and architecture!

 #Rent a Bike / scooter and move Around the Island

 There are many beaches that you can have a stop while you are biking.
-You can have a look below at our recommended beach list and on the map at the end of the post!
+You can look below at our recommended beach list and on the map at the end of the post!

 #get to a “horse-carriage” car